choria-io/vagrant-demo/environments/production/modules/package/README.md

 ## Reference

-To view the available actions and parameters, on the command line, run `puppet task show package` or see the package module page on the [Forge](https://forge.puppet.com/puppetlabs/package/tasks).

-For a complete list of optional package providers that are supported, see the [Puppet Types](https://docs.puppet.com/puppet/latest/types/package.html) documentation.
+For information on the classes and types, see the [REFERENCE.md](https://github.com/puppetlabs/puppetlabs-package/blob/master/REFERENCE.md).

 ## Limitations